Tesla starts hiring in India after Modi and Musk meet – DW – 02/18/2025

 Tesla had a minor presence in India before but there had been concerns over high import duties.
 India recently reduced taxes on high-end cars priced above $40,000 (€38,200) from 110% to 70%, which could be the reason for Tesla's renewed interest in the country, reported Indian financial newspaper The Economic Times.

-The reduction in taxes are likely due to Trump's threat of imposing reciprocal tariffs.
+The reduction in taxes is likely due to Trump's threat of imposing reciprocal tariffs.

 India is currently not a huge market for electric vehicles, with only 100,000 units sold last year.
 In comparison, 11 million EVs were sold in China last year.